hazemhosny/ArabicDialectClassification/README.md

 nltk
 </pre>

-2. make sure you activate env where all packages are downloaded.
+2. Make sure you activate env where all packages are downloaded.
-3. run `ModelTraining_ML.ipynb`, `ModelPrediction-AraBert.ipynb` to get models pickle files
+3. Run `ModelTraining_ML.ipynb`, `ModelPrediction-AraBert.ipynb` to get models pickle files
 4. After that go the saved pickle files and copy (or cut) paste to static folder for the FastAPI server within folders for ML models, and other for AraBERT model.
 ```bash
 static
 │   ├───ML_models
 │   └───output_dir
 ```
-5. run `python main.py`
+5. Run `python main.py`
-6. after running your server go to `localhost:5000/docs`, and **enjoy your server app**
+6. After running your server go to `localhost:5000/docs` in browser, and try out different POST methods with different text
+7. **Enjoy your server app**